k2view-academy/K2View-Academy/articles/02_fabric_architecture/04_fabric_commands.md

     |date     |2022-07-19|
     ~~~

-  * **CURSOR** – The first flow's output is treated as Iterable.
-Other outputs are dismissed.
+  * **CURSOR** – The first flow's output is transformed into a one-column table.
+Other outputs are being disregarded.

     Case 1: the following output: